nftmakerio/NMKR-Aptos-Samples/README.md

 # Mint Aptos NFT With NMKR Studio

-First create an Account with NMKR Studio and create an API Key
+First create an Account with NMKR Studio and create an API Key.

+Second, Login and buy some Mint Coupons.
+Since your Aptos NFT needs a collection, you have to fill up your account with at least one mint coupon.

 The API Addresses for NMKR Studio are: